-If you've seen these awesome threads on TikTok or are just hankering for the time when the Matrix was the best thing cinema gave to the world, we've got the cutest pieces around with a gothic flair!
+If you've seen these awesome threads on TikTok or are just hankering for the time when the Matrix was the best thing cinema gave to the world, we've got the cutest vintage pieces around with a gothic flair!

 The Y2Kaesthetic is what we call the most popular fashion and design from the period between 1995-2004.
 At the start of the new millennium, there was a huge emphasis on changing technology which was reflected in the popularity of cyber, cyberpunk and generally futuristic looks.